lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/Testing/Jest/jest_matchers.md

 #### **toContain()**
 <br>

-* check if element is included in array
+- checks if element is included in array
+- checks for strict equality

 ```typescript
 expect([1, 2, 3]).toContain(2);             // pass